 Another class B protective clothing is divided into two types of conjoined and split.
 Breathing can take advantage of carrying oxygen bottles, you can also use compressed air ducts.
 Thus suitable for long time operation.

 Use A, B-class protective clothing to be trained.
-Suitable for military use, not suitable for medical use.
+Suitable for military use, not suitable for use.

 C grade: enhanced functional protective clothing